gabrielcedran/python-intro/README.md

 *Be careful with typo squatters!* Typing the wrong package name could mean installing packages with vunerability issues.

+### Automated tests

+Tests are a cornerstone in any program.
+Because of python's `batteries included` philosophy, everything that is needed to write unit tests are included in the standard library.
+- Unit tests are executed against the smallest testable unit of code - usually a function that does a single action or operation
+- Integration tests check if different units or modules of code work as expected together
+- Functional tests operate on units of functionality to make sure a function of the software is working as expected.
+It could involve several units of software or whole systems together.

+#### Unit tests

+There are few different frameworks for writing unit tests in python.
+There is even one that comes out of the box with the standard library named `unittest`.
+It is both a framework for writing tests and well as a test runner.

+To write unit tests with the standard library we need to write our tests as methods within a class and use a series of assertions.
+Tests are usually in a separate file and even module (tests instead of src).

+Test runners help you to discover tests in multiple directories.
+Without a test runner, there are two ways of executing a test:
+1. using the main method and calling `unittest.main()` from the file where the tests are
+2. executing the command `python -m -v unittest {test file without extension}` (-m means module, -v verbose)

+Other unit tests frameworks: nose and pytest.

 ### Notes

 - The default repository for third party libs is PyPI (Package Index)